Sift

 Challenge

-We received the brief from the Collaborative Earth with a mission to review and synthesize the data due to the abundance of unpublished research, documents, and case studies, some of which are in non-English formats.
+We received a brief from Collaborative Earth with the mission to review and synthesize data due to the abundance of unpublished research, documents, and case studies, some of which are in non-English formats.

 Smart Search Engine

-Users can upload their resources or materials to quickly generate and analyze insights with the help of artificial intelligence, allowing them to review papers more efficiently
+Users can upload resources to quickly generate and analyze insights by leveraging AI, enabling more efficient paper reviews.

 Annotate & Collaborate